Salazar-99/gnode/README.md

 | `acr_username` | Conditional | ACR username/token (required only if `acr_registry_url` is provided) |
 | `acr_password` | Conditional | ACR password (required only if `acr_registry_url` is provided) |

+## Deployment Process

+The deployment is split into two phases for better stability and provider isolation:

+### Phase 1: Infrastructure (`terraform/infra`)
+This phase handles the Azure resources and the k3s installation.
+1. Navigate to the directory: `cd terraform/infra`
+2. Initialize: `terraform init`
+3. Apply: `terraform apply -var-file=prod.tfvars`

+**Outputs**: This will generate a `kubeconfig.yaml` in the project root.

+### Phase 2: Applications (`terraform/apps`)
+This phase handles Helm charts and Kubernetes manifests.
+1. Navigate to the directory: `cd terraform/apps`
+2. Initialize: `terraform init`
+3. Apply: `terraform apply -var-file=prod.tfvars`

+---

 ## Installation Flow and Dependencies

 #### Phase 1: Infrastructure Setup (Networking)